 Kent Nagano is renowned for interpretations of clarity, elegance and intelligence.
 He is equally at home in music of the classical, romantic and contemporary eras, introducing concert and opera audiences throughout the world to new and rediscovered music and offering fresh insights into established repertoire.
 He has been Music Director of the Orchestre symphonique de Montréal (OSM) since September 2006.
 In September 2015, he took up the position of General Music Director of the Hamburg State Opera and Chief Conductor of the Hamburg Philharmonic State Orchestra.
 Further, in September 2013 he became Principal Guest Conductor of the Gothenburg Symphony Orchestra.
 Since 2006 he has been appointed Honorary Conductor of the Deutsches Symphonie-Orchester Berlin.

 In July 2018, Kent Nagano conducted Krzysztof Penderecki’s St. Luke Passion with the OSM on the occasion of the Salzburg Festival opening concert.
 In August 2018 he stood at the rostrum of Vienna Philharmonic, conducting the new production of Hans Werner Henze’s The Bassarids at the Salzburg Festival.

-Kent Nagano starts season 2018/19 with an OSM tour into arctic Quebec.
-In January 2019 he will then go on tour through Spain with the Hamburg Philharmonic State Orchestra.
-At the Hamburg State Opera Kent Nagano conducts the premieres of Schumann’s Scenes from Goethe’s Faust and George Benjamin’s Lessons in Love and Violence as well as performances of the entire Ring by Wagner in autumn 2018.
+Kent Nagano started season 2018/19 with an OSM tour into arctic Québec.
+In January 2019 he went on tour through Spain with the Hamburg Philharmonic State Orchestra.
+At the Hamburg State Opera Kent Nagano conducts the premieres of Schumann’s Scenes from Goethe’s Faust and George Benjamin’s Lessons in Love and Violence.
+He also led performances of the entire Ring by Wagner in autumn 2018.